multidots/convert-classic-editor-to-gb-blocks/README.md

 ## How to Contribute

+As this plugin is free and for community’s sake only, contributions from community is also expected.

 - Create 'fork' of this repository to your account(you will get this option at top right of this page);
 - Create branch into your fork repository like `development` if it exists else from master.